-One of the galleries accommodates bird's eye view model of Aihole and its environs (Malaprabha valley) with location of various monuments.
-The exhibits comprise of sculpture of Saiva, Vaishnava, Jaina and Buddhist affinity.
-The objects displayed reflect Chalukyan style of art and architecture besides socio-religious and cultural aspects of the early medieval period.
+One of the galleries accommodates a bird's eye view model of Aihole and its environs (Malaprabha valley) with the location of various monuments.
+The exhibits comprise sculptures of Saiva, Vaishnava, Jaina, and Buddhist affinity.
+The objects displayed reflect the Chalukyan style of art and architecture besides socio-religious and cultural aspects of the early medieval period.

 Complex Timings: 9 AM to 5 PM.
 Closed on Friday.